Golden Eagle - Caspian Odyssey

 Gori is one of the oldest cities in Georgia, founded in the 7th century AD as Tontio.
 Joseph Stalin, the Soviet leader, was born here in 1879.
 He spent his childhood years in the city and later (1888-94) studied at its theological seminary.
 The small house where Stalin was born is preserved under a canopy outside the huge columned palace-like building that houses the Stalin Museum.
 To the side of the museum is Stalin’s private railway carriage.
 The museum offers a haunting and fascinating insight into a man responsible for more deaths and suffering than any other human being.

 The famous cave city of Uplistsikhe dates from the 6th century BC and is first mentioned in the chronicles of the 1st century AD.
 Carved into rocky plateau we find huge echoing halls, meandering corridor-streets, chambers for pagan worship and even the remains of Georgia’s oldest theatre, complete with auditorium, stage and orchestra pit.
-Like the other cave-towns of Georgia, it is rooted in the prehistoric traditions of the peoples of the Near East.
-On one side the fortress was protected by the Mtkvari and an almost vertical rock face; on the other, by powerful fortifications.
-Its strategic position on the approaches to Gori and its strong defences made it possible to control the surrounding terrain.
-There were numerous attempts to destroy Uplistsikhe.
-Only in the 13th century, however, did the hordes of Genghis Khan’s son Khulagu succeed in doing so, after capturing and destroying many fortresses in Transcaucasia with the help of siege machines.
-The 5,000 inhabitants of Uplistsikhe perished and life ended forever in the fortress.
+Like the other cave-towns of Georgia, it is rooted in the pre-historic traditions of the peoples of the Near East.

 Late afternoon, our explorations will take us to the city of Mtskheta, Georgia’s Old Capital.
-Due to its historical significance and numerous ancient monuments, Mtskheta became a UNESCO World Heritage Site in 1994.
-During today we will also enjoy a private performance of traditional Georgian polyphonic singing – this is an immersive experience which offers a truly unique insight into the beautiful local culture and heritage.
+Due to its historical significance and numerous ancient monuments, Mtskheta became a UNESCO World Heritage Site.
+Today you will also enjoy a private performance of traditional Georgian polyphonic singing – this is an immersive experience which offers a truly unique insight into the beautiful local culture and heritage.

 Day 6 : Tbilisi > Baku (Azerbaijan)